Any business interested in an integrated marketing campaign cannot afford to overlook text messages or SMS marketing.

 Unfortunately today, some marketers have used SMS marketing as a channel for spam.
 They send bulk SMS to different persons who did not opt-in to receive text messages from the sender.

 This prevalence of spam is why the SMS industry is trending towards opt-in only systems.
-An opt-in only system is where a subscriber gives consent to receive messages from the desired organisation.
+An opt-in system is where a subscriber gives consent to receive messages from the desired organisation.

 When choosing your SMS marketing service provider, make sure that they abide by this policy.